j-hey-fede/tesla_clone/README.md

-# place_space
+# Tesla Clone

-A new Flutter project.
+A new Flutter project cloning the Tesla landing page for mobile and desktop. https://www.tesla.com

 ## Getting Started